tronprotocol/sun.js/README.md

 # What is Sun.js

-Sun.js inherits from TronWeb and services for Sun-network.
-We  encapsulated two objects (mainchain and sidechain) based on TronWeb.
-The methods and attributes in mainchain or sidechain are exactly the same as the tronweb instance.
+Sun.js is a kind of js-sdk and services for  Tron Network and Sun Network.
+We encapsulated two objects (mainchain and sidechain).
+The methods and attributes in mainchain or sidechain can be used to connect with TRON.
 For example, users can use sun.mainchain.trx.getBalance() to get balance from the mainchain.
-Futhermore, we add some new methods which are as follows in Sun class so that users can use them to contact between the main chain and the side chain.
+Futhermore, we add some methods which are as follows in Sun class so that users can use them to contact between the main chain and the side chain.

 # Installation